Disordered harmonic chain with random masses and springs: a combinatorial approach: Low frequency analysis

 The integral \eqref{eq:MainResultForOmega} is easy to compute

 Eventually, we get

 Analytic continuation to $\lambda>0$ contains a real part

 The result exhibits the symmetry $m_n\leftrightarrow1/\K_n$.
+The perturbative result \eqref{eq:LyapPertub} was obtained earlier in \cite{Fog21}, although this paper did not point out the symmetry emphasized here.
 As expected, the Lyapunov exponent vanishes in the weak disorder limit, when both $\mathrm{var}(K^{-1})$ and $\mathrm{var}(m)$ vanish.
 For fixed spring constants, this formula coincides exactly with the well-known Matsuda-Ishii formula \eqref{eq:MatsudaIshii1970}.
 For the model with power-law distributions considered in the paper, Eq.~\eqref{eq:LyapPertub} reads explicitly